 6.1 Competence assessment

 Applicant advisers will be invited to sit OISC competence assessment once they have completed a Disclosure and Barring Service check and submitted a new adviser competence statement that meets the necessary experience and training requirements.

 OISC must consider your competence to provide immigration advice and services.

 If you are applying to become regulated or increase your current level of authorisation you will be tested according to the level and category that you are applying for.
 You will be expected to demonstrate a sound knowledge of the area that you have applied to be regulated in by passing a formal test of your knowledge, ability to analyse an immigration situation and effectively communicate your understanding in written English.

-If you are applying for regulation as part of the local authority national checking service, the seasonal agricultural workers programme or for level 1 asylum and protection only, your competence will be assessed through a different process.
+If you are applying for regulation as part of the local authority national checking service or for level 1 asylum and protection only, your competence will be assessed through a different process.
 Please contact OISC for further details.

 The assessment provides OISC with one indication of your competence and it will be reviewed by the caseworker, along with other information submitted, before a final decision is made.